DanRader/ati/shop.markdown

 ---
 title: Shop
-excerpt: 'Purchase work created by the chief investigator, Rachel Rader.
+excerpt: 'Purchase work created by the chief investigator, Ráchel Räder.
 Works include earrings, necklaces, rings, and more.
 Align your chakras with one of a kind art.   '
 image: "/uploads/shop-hero.jpg"
 social-media-image: "/uploads/og-image—Shop.jpg"